Facebook apologizes for Merck homepage mix-up

-Facebook Inc said on Monday that it made a mistake in letting Merck & Co take over a page on the social networking website from its German rival Merck KGaA.
+Nov 28 Facebook Inc said on Monday that it made a mistake in letting Merck & Co (MRK.N) take over a page on the social networking website from its German rival Merck KGaA (MRCG.DE).

 The takeover had prompted an unusual Nov.
 21 filing by Merck KGaA with a New York state court.